jamiehdev/commit-wizard/README.md

 # analyse more files (up to 20)
 commit-wizard --max-files 20

+# automatically execute the commit command after confirmation
+commit-wizard --yes
 ```

 ## how it works

+1. commit wizard checks for staged changes and displays them if found
-1. commit wizard analyses your git diff to understand the changes
+2. it analyses your git diff to understand the changes
-2. it filters out binary files, minified files, and large files
+3. it filters out binary files, minified files, and large files
-3. it sends the relevant changes to the ai model
+4. it sends the relevant changes to the ai model
-4. the ai generates a conventional commit message based on your changes
+5. the ai generates a conventional commit message based on your changes
-5. the tool presents the commit message ready to use
+6. you can accept, edit, or regenerate the suggested commit message
+7. with the --yes flag, it can automatically execute the git commit command

 ## license